naveid19/DevNation-Students-Class-Engagement-EDA/README.md

 * How does average time in class change with the date
 * How does attendance changes over time
 * Who are the worst-performing students, in terms of attendance and the total time spent
-* Summarize statistical measures associated with time spend in the class
+* Summarize statistical measures associated with time spend in the class, with boxplot